tim-mcdonnell/ncaa-basketball-analytics/docs/architecture/tech-stack.md

 - SQL interface with advanced analytical functions
 - Direct integration with Polars and Pandas
 - In-process architecture with minimal setup
+- Native JSON support for raw API data storage

 **Integration Points**:
-- Primary storage for processed data
+- Primary storage for all data layers (raw, processed, and feature)
+- Raw API responses stored as JSON in dedicated tables
+- Normalized data stored in dimension and fact tables
+- Feature data stored in feature-specific tables
 - Computation engine for complex queries
-- Integration with feature engineering framework

 ### Polars